MoAKgit/Transfer-learning-for-image-segmentation/README.md

 ## Objective Function and comparison metric:
 In the funetuning processs, Dice loss is used fo all models.
 We applied IoU as the comparison metric.
-## A Comparision study on Pedesterian dataset:
+## A Comparision study on Pedesterian Segmentation:
 The table compares the performence of different segmentation models with respect to IoU (intersection over union) scores on test data.
 We used resnet34 as a backbone model for  Unet, FPN, PSNet, Linknet, and DeepLabV3Plus.
 In Segformer, we finetuned the model with pretrained weights from ADE20k dataset.